jbodah-valon/claude-review/README.md

 # claude-review

 **claude-review** is a lightweight companion for working on documents with Claude Code.
-It lets you review a Markdown documents in the browser, leave inline comments, and hand those comments back to the same Claude Code session that created the document.
+It lets you review a Markdown document in the browser, leave inline comments, and hand those comments back to the same Claude Code session that created the document.

 ![claude-review interface showing inline comments on a Markdown document](example.png)